devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Temperature unit in Celsius degrees.
 Pressure unit is pascal.

 ## devices/bh1750/read
 Read illuminance from BH1750 sensor.
+Mode is 'High Resolution2'.

 *Parameters*:
 "address" - I2C BH1750 device address.
 Behavior is the same as i2c interface, except it can be ommitted.
 If not specified, previous pin will be used.
 Default is 0x46.